 Nintendo's latest console, the Switch, was a greatly anticipated gaming system that enjoyed huge success with titles such as Super Smash Bros.
 Ultimate, Splatoon 2, and The Legend of Zelda: Breath of the Wild.
-Over 34 million Nintendo Switches have been sold worldwide (as of March 2019, according to Nintendo Enthusiast), since being released in March 2017.
+Over 55 million Nintendo Switches have been sold worldwide (as of May 2020, according to Nintendo Life), since being released in March 2017.

-The Nintendo Wii U, an upgrade from the Wii, has a sales count of 13 million in comparison (according to VG24/7), nearly two thirds less than the newer Switch.
+The Nintendo Wii U, an upgrade from the Wii, has a sales count of 13 million in comparison, over three quarters fewer than the newer Switch.

 Though this would make the Switch a more financially successful console, I actually believe that the Wii U was better.
 Here are five big reasons why.

 1. Online Mode Was Infinitely Better on the Wii U